New Law Passed In New Jersey Will Require Students To Be Taught About LGBTQ History In School

 Nevertheless, not everyone is on board with the decision.
 Conservative organizations spoke out in criticism of the bill, saying that it will cause students to question their sexuality and become further confused.
 It might also take away a parent’s ability to teach their children about these sensitive issues as they see fit.

-Len Deo, president of the New Jersey Family Policy Council, spoke out in regards to what he believes is an infringement on parents rights.
+Len Deo, president of the New Jersey Family Policy Council, spoke out in regard to what he believes is an infringement on parents’ rights.

 “We believe it further erodes the right of parents to discuss this sensitive issue with their children, if in fact schools are going to be promoting and making the claim that this particular person was an LGBTQ member.”

 While LGBTQ history lessons will be a part of mandatory curriculum in public schools, the bill does not apply to private schools.
-Thus, religious based schools will not be required to teach material that is contrary to their beliefs.
+Thus, religious-based schools will not be required to teach material that is contrary to their beliefs.

 In addition to the LGBTQ history curriculum, New Jersey also opted to adapt transgender-friendly policies in their schools.
 This will allow students to go by the pronouns they desire and use the restroom for the gender they identify with.